michelle-miller/assistant-icp/install.md

     helm test --tls {release name} --timeout 900
     ```

 1. If one of the tests fails, review the logs to learn more.
-To see the log, use a command with the syntax `kubectl logs {testname} -n conversation -f --timestamps`.
+To see the log, use a command with the syntax `kubectl logs {testname} -n {name} -f --timestamps`.
+If you enable a language other than English and Czech, then you must specify `conversation` as the namespace name.
 For example:

     ```bash
     kubectl logs my-release-bdd-test -n conversation -f --timestamps
     ```

 1. To run the test script again, first delete the test pods by using a command with the syntax `kubectl delete pod {podname} --namespace {name}`.
 If you enable a language other than English and Czech, then you must specify `conversation` as the namespace name.
 For example:

     ```bash
     kubectl delete pod my-release-bdd-test --namespace conversation